ranasaurus9/gemma2025workshop/README.md

 # Example: Stream generate content
 response = client.models.generate_content_stream(
-   model="<model>", # Example: "gemma-3-4b-it" or your custom model name
+   model="gemma-3-12b-it", # Example: "gemma-3-4b-it" or your custom model name
    contents=["Write a story about a magic backpack.
 You are the narrator of an interactive text adventure game."]
+)
+for chunk in response:
+   print(chunk.text, end="")

+# Example: Multilingual
+response = client.models.generate_content_stream(
+   model="gemma-3-12b-it", # Example: "gemma-3-4b-it" or your custom model name
+   contents=["रोटी कैसे पकाएँ"]
 )
 for chunk in response:
    print(chunk.text, end="")